 '''

-public abstract class Optimization {
+abstract class Optimization {

 // apply the optimization to each method in p.

-public void optimize(Program p)
+def optimize(p : Program) : Unit = { ... }

 // apply the optimization to the method md.

-public void boolean optimize(MethodDecl md);
+def optimize(md : MethodDecl) : Unit;

 }

 '''

 To create an optimization, simply create a subclass of Optimization and define optimize (md) to compute dataflow information and perform the optimization on md.
 That method should replace the method's TAC list with the optimized version.
 You can either provide methods in your TACList class to modify an existing list, or you can construct a new list to replace the old one.
+For your reference, I have provided a very simple UnReachableCodeElimination optimization that uses the ReachableAnalysis to eliminate unreachable code.

-The Optimization methods return true to indicate the something changed.
-While not required, you can provide a -iter command-line option that iterative applies all optimizations over and over again until no additional changes happen (or a fixed upper bound on the number of iterations is reached).
+The Optimization methods return Unit, but you can change them to return a Boolean indicating whether the TAC changed.
+While not required, this allows you to provide a -iter command-line option that iteratively applies all optimizations over and over again until no additional changes happen (or a fixed upper bound on the number of iterations is reached).